Visual Style Guide

 Logo Versatility & Separation

-This will most often be the case with items with small imprint areas like an ink pen or some shirts.
+This will most often be the case for items with small imprint areas, like an ink pen or some hats.

 Logo Element Terms

 The N.C.
-Cooperative Extension co-brand consists of two main sections:
+Cooperative Extension partnership logo consists of two main sections:

 - The first section features “NC” in a red square and “Cooperative Extension” in a blue rectangle.